 Released during the insane 17-year gap between MW4 and MW5, MechWarrior Online has done a fine job at bringing and keeping players together for action-packed mech on mech combat.

-While it has a relatively steep learning curve compared to many of the games on this list, the fact it’s free-to-play means you have nothing to lose by giving it a try.
+While it has a comparatively steep learning curve compared to many of the games on this list, the fact it’s free-to-play means you have nothing to lose by giving it a shot.

 The biggest hurdle to overcome is coming to grips with the game’s systems-driven resource management, which forces you to monitor your mech’s heat levels to avoid frying your suit among other gauges.